kgisl/project-ideas/ias/csGlossary.md

 |TDD | Test driven development, an important coding skill that is recommended for fresh talent that is entering the industry |
 |API | Application Programming Interface, the implementation of an algorithm in a specific language/technology; The API in the [APIs Are Eating The World]
 |Memory| Physical entities (bits, nibbles, CPU registers, cache, RAM, disk, tape) that help store and retrieve data
+|Pseudocode| Pseudocode is an informal high-level description of the operating principle of a computer program or other algorithm.
+It uses the structural conventions of a normal programming language, but is intended for human reading rather than machine reading.
+They omit variable declarations, system specific code and some subroutines

 ### Interesting!
 | Term          | Description |